Mike Freeman (baseball): Seattle Mariners

 Freeman was claimed off waivers by the Seattle Mariners on August 1, 2016.
 He made 13 appearances down the stretch for Seattle, going 5-for-13 (.385) with one RBI.
 Freeman was designated for assignment by the Mariners on March 1, 2017.

 Los Angeles Dodgers

-He was claimed off waivers by the Los Angeles Dodgers on May 26, 2017.
-The Dodgers designated him for assignment him on July 31.
+On May 26, 2017, Freeman was claimed off waivers by the Los Angeles Dodgers.
+He made 41 appearances for the Triple-A Oklahoma City Dodgers, batting .306/.384/.372 with 16 RBI and five stolen bases.
+Freeman was designated for assignment by Los Angeles following the acquisition of Yu Darvish.